yowyowiin/exchange-rate/README.md

 https://www.banxico.org.mx/SieAPIRest/service/v1/token

 ### Creating a Fixer API Key
-You should folow the steps from this url: https://fixer.io/quickstart
+You should follow the steps from this url: https://fixer.io/quickstart

 ### Environment variables